andreakiro/regularization-pc/doc/regression.md

 ## How to run the model

-- To run the model, simply use following command at root:
+- To train the model, simply use following command at root:

 ```python
 python train.py --model reg --training [bp,pc]